 Write out exactly everything that you need to accomplish.
 Write down the path that help accomplish your goals.

 Break it down in small chunks.
 When you start work, your mind will be looking for every possible solution.
 Rather than doing it all in your head, take out a piece of paper or steal one from the printer and write out a game plan.

 Sounds trivial but its not.
 You are so used to planning while working that it’s second nature to always do it in front of the computer.
 The problem is the computer.
 It is so easy to get distracted with the computer in your face.

 Turn off the computer screen and write yourself an action list.

 Heard of the swearing jar?
 Now build yourself a procrastination jar.
-Give a coworker, family member or a friend $100.
+Give a coworker, family member or friend $100.
 Tell them to give it to you when you complete a certain project.
-Show them proof that you are done the project.
+Show them proof that you are done with the project.
 I normally give the money to my younger brother.
 If I gave it to my older brother, then I would never see it back.

 4. Website Blocker

 Download a good website blocker.
 There are tons of website blockers out there.
 I love the “WasteNoTime” blocker for safari and “Website Blocker Beta”for chrome.
 Block all the websites that have nothing to do with work.